dnth/DEIMKit/README.md

     --input-size 320            # Input size for the model
 ```

-For image inference, the output image will be saved as `onnx_result.jpg` in the current directory.
+For image inference, specify the path to the image file as the input.
 ```bash
 python scripts/live_inference.py
     --onnx model.onnx           # Path to the ONNX model file